External Ids for RAB10 Gene

 GeneCards Summary for RAB10 Gene

 RAB10 (RAB10, Member RAS Oncogene Family) is a Protein Coding gene.
-Among its related pathways are AMPK signaling pathway and Endocytosis.
+Among its related pathways are Translocation of GLUT4 to the plasma membrane and AMPK signaling pathway.
 GO annotations related to this gene include GTP binding and GDP binding.
 An important paralog of this gene is RAB37.

 UniProtKB/Swiss-Prot for RAB10 Gene